ssendns/blog-me/README.md

 - React Router
 - Tailwind CSS
 - LocalStorage for token/session
-- Custom components: `PostCard`, `CreatePostForm`, `EditPost`, `CommentList`
+- Custom components like `PostCard`, `CreatePostForm`, `EditPost`, `CommentList`

----

 ## next steps

-- add markdown support for post formatting
+- support for Markdown in posts
-- add search bar and filtering by tag/category
+- tag-based search and filtering
-- like system or emoji-based reactions
+- emoji-based reactions / like system
-- archive view with calendar-based navigation
+- archive view with calendar navigation
-- UI polish — animations, transitions, better empty states
+- UI polish: animations, transitions, improved empty states

----

-## what i learned
+## what I learned

+- designing scalable full-stack apps with clear separation of concerns
 - structuring fullstack apps with clean separation between frontend/backend
-- thinking about UX for different roles (writer vs reader)
+- integrating media uploads and handling cloud storage

 ---

-i am currently building out my portfolio — learning fast, building fast, and refining my craft every day. if this project speaks to you, feel free to [connect with me](https://github.com/ssendns). i am always open to collaborating on cool, meaningful projects.
+If this project speaks to you, feel free to [connect with me](https://github.com/ssendns).
+I am always open to collaborating on cool, meaningful projects.